 Having access to electricity is essential for safety during installation and convenience once installed.
 Ensure that there is access to power lines near your property so that you don’t have any problems getting connected once your mobile home has been installed.

-Mobile homes require specific foundations depending on their size and weight; therefore, ensure that you know what type of foundation system will work best for your needs before purchasing any land.
+Mobile homes require specific foundations depending on their size and weight; therefore, ensure that know what type of foundation system will work best for your needs before purchasing any land.
 Some popular options include concrete slab foundations or pier-and-beam systems.